Attention in Krylov Space: Transformer-Based Extrapolation of Lanczos Coefficients: Introduction

 In this work, we formulate the extrapolation of Lanczos coefficients as being a causal sequence-prediction problem and adopt a transformer-based architecture~\cite{Vaswani2017}.
 Transformers have been remarkably successful across a broad range of sequence modeling tasks, including natural language processing~\cite{Vaswani2017, Devlin2018} and time-series forecasting~\cite{Zhou2021}.
 By utilizing a ``self-attention'' mechanism, the model assigns a measure of relative importance to \textit{every} coefficient that precedes and contributes to the prediction of the next one.
 This self-attention architecture allows the transformer model to capture subtle, history-dependent structures and long-range correlations in Lanczos coefficients that standard asymptotic fit extrapolations unavoidably miss.

-We benchmark our approach on two paradigmatic models of classical and quantum chaos: the XYZ spin top~\cite{LiuMuellerXYZ} and the transverse-field Ising model with integrability-breaking field~\cite{TFIM}.
-We demonstrate that our proposed transformer model is able to forecast Lanczos coefficients and reconstruct physical quantities more accurately than baseline fits based on asymptotic forms.
-Remarkably, our proposed model, trained on data from smaller system sizes, can be transferred to larger systems \textit{without retraining}.
+We benchmark our approach on three paradigmatic models of classical chaos, quantum chaos, and integrability: the XYZ spin top~\cite{LiuMuellerXYZ}, the transverse-field Ising model with integrability-breaking field~\cite{TFIM}, and the Heisenberg XXZ Model~\cite{XXZ}.
+For chaotic systems, we demonstrate that our proposed transformer model is able to forecast Lanczos coefficients and reconstruct physical quantities more accurately than baseline fits based on asymptotic forms.
+Our proposed model can be transferred across system sizes \textit{without retraining}: trained on Lanczos sequences in smaller systems, which are cheap to obtain, the model accurately extrapolates coefficients for larger system sizes.
 Our approach opens up the possibility of using modern sequence prediction models as practical surrogates for probing dynamics deep within Krylov spaces, where brute-force Lanczos iteration is computationally prohibitive; thereby enabling more reliable access to long-time operator dynamics from limited input.

 The remainder of this work is organized as follows.
 In Sec.~\ref{sec:lanczos}, we briefly review the formalism of operator growth in terms of Lanczos coefficients and corresponding Krylov basis.
 Sec.~\ref{sec:learning} details the training data, learning objective, as well as our model architecture.
 In Sec.~\ref{sec:results}, we demonstrate the proposed transformer's superiority in Lanczos coefficient forecasting and observable reconstruction, as compared with state-of-the-art linear asymptotic predictions.
 We analyze the learned attention structure and conduct an ablation study in Sec.~\ref{sec:discussion}, and summarize the work in Sec.~\ref{sec:conclusion}.